cloudoptlab/cloudopt-next-docs/html/config.md

 ## Developer mode

-When dev is true, the application-dev.yml file is read again and the application.yml setting is overwritten.
+When dev is true, the application-dev.yml file is reread and the application.yml setting is overwritten.
 And vice versa, read application-pro.yml when dev is false.
 Help you separate development environment and production environment.

 ## Get configuration

 When the server starts up, it reads the configuration file and converts it to an object for management by ConfigManager.
-If you need to modify the configuration or obtain the configuration, you can directly obtain or modify it through the ConfigManager.
+If you need to modify the configuration or obtain the configuration, you can directly purchase or alter it through the ConfigManager.

 ````kotlin
 ConfigManager.webConfig.dev = true